shareish/shareish/README.md

 ## Installation for deployment

-The first step is to have a server URL that can be accessed through HTTP.
+The first step is to have a server that can be accessed through HTTP.

 Then, you need a SSL certificate (for HTTPS, used for geolocalization of users) for your domain.
 In our case, we use certbot that use let's encrypt certificate.
 ```